rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

   `$ docker-compose up`

-- The designer is web based & runs on the browser.
+- The designer is web based & runs in the browser.
 After executing the above command, navigate to http://localhost:3000/ to run the designer.
 - When you start the plan designer for the first time, it should look like this: